PHPMailer/PHPMailer/README.md

 ## History
 - PHPMailer was originally written in 2001 by Brent R. Matzelle as a [SourceForge project](http://sourceforge.net/projects/phpmailer/).
 - Marcus Bointon (coolbru on SF) and Andy Prevost (codeworxtech) took over the project in 2004.
-- The project became an [Apache incubator project on Google Code](https://code.google.com/a/apache-extras.org/p/phpmailer/) in 2010, managed by Jim Jagielski
+- Became an Apache incubator project on Google Code in 2010, managed by Jim Jagielski
-- Marcus maintains this [GitHub repository](https://github.com/Synchro/PHPMailer) that's kept in sync with the Google Code project as far as is practical.
+- Marcus started this fork on [GitHub repository](https://github.com/Synchro/PHPMailer)
 - Jim and Marcus decide to join efforts and use Github and this project as the canonical and official repo.

-### GitHub
+### What's changed since moving from SourceForge?
-- Official successor to the Sourceforge project
+- Official successor to the SourceForge and Googel Code projects
 - Test suite
 - Continuous integration with Travis-CI
 - Composer support